 Learning Outcomes: After completion of the course, learners will be able to:

-- 1. evaluate communication objectives behind advertising of various products and services. - 2. compare various advertising and media elements in the advertising decisions. - 3. analyse the ethical and legal issues of advertising.
+- 1. analyse communication objectives behind advertising of various products and services; - 2. elucidate various advertising and media elements in the advertising decisions; - 3. examine the ethical and legal issues of advertising;